LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 At every step, we estimate the local error, and ensure that it satisfies tolerance conditions.
 If this local error test fails, then the step is recomputed with a reduced step size.
-To this end, the Runge-Kutta methods packaged within both the ARKStep and ERKStep modules admit an embedded solution :math:`\tilde{y}_n`, as shown in equations :eq:`ARK` and :eq:`ERK`.
+To this end, the Runge--Kutta methods packaged within both the ARKStep and ERKStep modules admit an embedded solution :math:`\tilde{y}_n`, as shown in equations :eq:`ARKODE_ARK` and :eq:`ARKODE_ERK`.
 Generally, these embedded solutions attain a slightly lower order of accuracy than the computed solution :math:`y_n`.
 Denoting the order of accuracy for :math:`y_n` as :math:`q` and for :math:`\tilde{y}_n` as :math:`p`, most of these